 - All (local and international) entrants into the Totalsports Two Oceans Ultra Marathon must run a qualifying race between 1 July of the previous year, and the Profile Update deadline date as stipulated on the TOM website.
 Runners must complete an official race (held under the auspices of WA) of 42.2km or longer in the times specified below.
 Official Gun to Mat (gross) or Mat to Mat (net) time, as officially measured by the qualifying race, will be permitted.
 Qualifying times may be adjusted for different distances.
 See the website.
 Blue Number Club athletes will be required to enter within the allotted entry period and must meet also the qualifying standards.
 Blue Number Club athletes with 25 or more Totalsports Two Oceans Ultra Marathon finishes, will have their entry fee waived.

 - Foreign nationals residing permanently in South Africa, and if licensed to a South African club, may enter as a local athlete.

 - South African athletes residing abroad may enter as an African or international athlete; alternatively, as an SA entrant if they have a permanent local address and if licensed to a South African club.

-- Any athlete found to be falsifying information to gain a competitive advantage (for example lying about age or seeding time) will be disqualified and banned from future participation.
+- Any athlete found to be falsifying information to gain a competitive advantage (for example, lying about their age and/or seeding time) will be disqualified and may be banned from future participation.

 - When Adaptive Athletes (as defined by ASA Rule 41) make use of a guide, pilot or pusher (duo-wheelchairs), both the adaptive athlete and assisting athlete will be treated as individuals for purposes of qualifying for the Two Oceans Marathon.
 TTOM reserves the right to allow or refuse entry to adaptive athletes from year to year and event to event, depending on the logistics framework for each event.